 Technicians believe it is best to concentrate on what and never mind why.
 Why did the price go up?
-There were simply more buyers (demand) than sellers (supply).
-After all, the value of any asset is only what someone is willing to pay for it.
+There were more buyers (demand) than sellers (supply).
+After all, the value of any asset is solely what someone is willing to pay for it.
 Who needs to know why?

 Fundamental analysis is the process of examining the underlying forces that affect the health of the economy, industry groups, and companies.
-It has the same nature as other financial analysis, it pretends to forecast future price movements.
-It feels like it has to do with the economy as an entire unit but at the company level, fundamental analysis involves the examination of financial data, management, business concept, and competition.
-At the industry level, it might be an examination of supply and demand forces for the products offered.
+It has the same nature as other financial analyses; it pretends to forecast future price movements.
+It feels like it has to do with the economy as an entire unit, but fundamental analysis involves examining financial data, management, business concept, and competition at the company level.
+It might be an examination of supply and demand forces for the products offered at the industry level.

-In order to forecast future stock prices, fundamental analysis has to combine economic, industry and company analysis to conclude a stock’s current value and forecast future value.
-If fair value is not equal to the current stock price, fundamental analysts believe that the stock is either overvalued or undervalued and the market price will ultimately gravitate towards fair value.
+To forecast future stock prices, fundamental analysis has to combine economic, industry, and company analysis to conclude a stock’s current value and forecast future value.
+If fair value is not equal to the current stock price, fundamental analysts believe that the stock is either overvalued or undervalued, and the market price will ultimately gravitate towards fair value.